Josh Heinrichs: Albums

-The 2021 self-titled full-length album found Heinrichs teamed up with his long-time musical collaborator & producer, Miles Brown (Drummer & Producer for his own band 77 Jefferson).
+The 2021 self-titled album found Heinrichs teamed up with his long-time musical collaborator & producer, Miles Brown (Drummer & Producer for his own band 77 Jefferson).
 The 13-song album featured all-new original songs by Heinrichs and had no features or guest appearances other than his children on the last track "Numidia".
 Josh's son, Aston plays the slide guitar on the song, and his daughters, Kaya and Olivia sing the backup vocals.
-The album was recorded between Heinrichs home studio and Brown's studio in Kansas City during the 2020 and 2021 Covid lockdown with the 2 sending files back and forth via the internet for months and not actually ever seeing each other physically at all during the entire making of the album.
-The album was released on May 21st, 2021, and immediately shot to #1 on the iTunes Reggae chart.
+The album was recorded between Heinrichs home studio and Brown's studio in Kansas City during the 2020 and 2021 Covid lockdown with the two sending files back and forth via the internet for months and not actually ever seeing each other physically at all during the entire making of the album.
+The album was released on May 21, 2021, and immediately shot to number one on the iTunes Reggae chart.

 The first music video for the album, "Feel's Good" was filmed, recorded, and edited by Yunggtrip in and around Venice Beach and Los Angeles, California in June 2022.
-The official music video dropped on July 1st, 2022.
-The lyric video for "Lifted" was filmed simultaneously with the "Feels Good" music video and was released July 12th, 2022.
+The official music video dropped on July 1, 2022.
+The lyric video for "Lifted" was filmed simultaneously with the "Feels Good" music video and was released July 12, 2022.